privacybydesign/irma-documentation/yivi-docs/docs/session-requests.md

 This URL does not necessarily have to be a web URL; it can also be a universal link to another app.
 Universal links work both on Android and iOS.
 It is also possible to use iOS or Android scheme URLs.
 (Note however that iOS and Android scheme URLs differ from one another, so when starting a session with a scheme URL as return URL you should therefore determine on which platform the user's app is running.)

 On iOS, toggling back to the calling app or website after the session can be simulated by navigating towards the calling app using a `clientReturnUrl`, either a normal URL or universal link.
-This works on Android as well, so currently this is the only platform-independent way of ensuring that the used ends up at a specified place after the session.
-If the URL opens a website, however, then the user is navigated towards a new browser tab instead of back to an existing browser tab, so in website-IRMA-website flows you will need to reload your webapp and state in the newly opened tab.
+This works on Android as well, so currently this is the only platform-independent way of ensuring that the user ends up at a specified place after the session.
+However, if the URL opens a website, then the user is navigated towards a new browser tab instead of back to an existing browser tab, so in website-IRMA-website flows you will need to reload your webapp and state in the newly opened tab.

+The `clientReturnUrl` can also be configured with a phonenumber, for example `request.ClientReturnURL = "tel:+3161234567890"`.
+In this case, when a session is finished, the user is navigated to a screen, which explains the user that clicking on the button displayed, will initiate a phonecall to the configured phonenumber.
+The phonenumber may include so called "dailing extensions", like `#` (extension number) or `,` (pause ~2 seconds, which some devices require before sending other codes).
+An example could look like `request.ClientReturnURL = "tel:+3161234567890,,#1234"` (call the provided number, wait for 4 seconds, send `#1234` as extension data).

 ### Augmenting the client return URL